Key Marathon Statistics

 Which marathon is the largest in North America?

-The New York City Marathon is the largest in North America, with over 50,000 finishers annually, and a record 55,646 finishers in 2024 (NYRR).
+The New York City Marathon is the largest in North America, with over 50,000 finishers annually, and a record 59,226 finishers in 2025 (Athletics Weekly).

 Which marathon is the largest in Asia?